babenkoivan/scout-elasticsearch-driver/README.md

 ];
 ```

-This means that by default when you call `search` method on a model it tries to find the query string in any field.
+This means that by default when you call `search` method on a model it must match the query string in one or more indexed fields in order to retrieve results.
+Here you can also set `should` match directives for ranking, etc.

 To determine default search rules for a model just add a property: